 I have lived in Buckingham most of my life and joined the club in 2012 after I had been running solo for a few years.

 The club has turned running into a social activity for me as I have met lots of lovely people, but also I have dramatically improved my performance through all the various training sessions led by the club.
-I enjoy racing, the half marathon is my favourite distance, but I have now got hooked on running marathons and reached my goal in Dec 2016 of running 100 marathons!
+I enjoy racing, the half marathon is my favourite distance, but I have now got hooked on running marathons and reached my goal of running 100 marathons in December 2016!

 I started running with the club back in 2002.
 My first run was on a Monday evening, where I accompanied one of my daughters.
 Initially I thought it an experience not to be repeated and vowed to never run again but “the bug” took hold and I have been running ever since, completing many races, including several marathons.